 Durham District School Board (Rainbows program), 1998-9

-Michelle is committed to companioning those on their healing journeys, promoting acts of kindness, and most importantly making up silly songs for her young grandchildren.
+Michelle is committed to companioning those on their healing journeys.
+She endeavours to promote acts of kindness, and most importantly making up silly songs for her young grandchildren.
 Living mindfully and with intention are important considerations for her life.